haseebn19/ssh-keygen/README.md

 <img src="resources/logo.svg" width="250">

-SSH Key Generator is a modern desktop application designed to simplify the process of generating SSH keys.
+This SSH Key Generator is a desktop application designed to simplify the process of generating SSH keys.
 Built with Python and PyQt6, it provides a clean and user-friendly interface for creating secure SSH key pairs using different algorithms and key lengths.

 ## Screenshots